CS601-F21/simply-the-best-Jennytang1224/README.md

 - create the map for business with positive reviews for this term and sort them by number of positive reviews

 - return top 3 businesses with the most positive reviews toward the term

+Challenges:
+- Im using StanfordCoreNLP tool for sentiment analysis, it took a while to run since its checking word by word see if they are positive or negative and generate the average score of the sentence to decide if its a positive sentence or negative.
+Therefore, in order to run in a quicker way, I removed the sentence contains the term that is longer than 15 words for the performance purpose.